 Climate change has been demonstrated to influence birds both directly and indirectly.
 Bird distributions are strongly linked to both winter and summer temperatures.
 The increased temperature may have a direct impact on birds by pushing them to expend more energy for thermoregulation.

 The results are clear: birds urgently require our assistance to survive.
-In addition, bird-watching activity can help to boost the pandemic-stricken economy.
+In addition, bird-watching activities can help to boost the pandemic-stricken economy.

 More to read: